lenciel/lenciel.github.io/_posts/2015-02-28-the-confidence-and-disappointment.markdown

 Find something small enough that you can fix it without breaking other things.

 No one expected you to fix that; no one even knew it was broken; and no one thought it was that important.
 When you fixed it, no one really noticed.
-When the consequences of the fix became obvious, they thought, “She/He can do that?
-Hmmm....interesting.”
+When the consequences of the fix became obvious, they thought, 「She/He can do that?
+Hmmm....interesting.」

 Your fix is your first legitimate reputation defining moment, because while people were told who you were, they didn’t believe it because people don’t believe what they have not seen.